dgoldman0/elementarius/mechanics.md

 ## Mana Stones

 A common mana stone requires 100 mana of the desired stone type.
 A stone of creation is also needed.
-In addition, a stone of creation will require 25 Light and 25 Darkness mana, and a stone of life will require 50 Spirit mana.
+In addition to the base mana needed for insight, making a stone of creation will require 25 Light and 25 Darkness mana, and making a stone of life will require 50 Spirit mana.

 ## Light, Darkness, and Spirit Mana